What’s Stopping You Getting Help?

 Potential Help Offered by Other Students

 The Students’ Union usually has a welfare sabbatical officer and welfare reps who are available at certain times for students to approach.
-They may run various activities which can be part of your strategies (such as volunteering schemes), and should have info about other student support schemes like those listed below.
+They may run various activities, which can form part of your strategies (such as volunteering schemes), and should have info about other student support schemes like those listed below.

 Peer Support Schemes